How to clean a hamster cage: Tips from a vet

 How often do you need to clean a hamster cage?

-Every day, make sure you take out any soiled bedding, replacing it with fresh, clean, and dry bedding.
+Every day, make sure you take out any soiled bedding and replace it with fresh, clean, and dry bedding.
 This will usually be a pretty easy job since hamsters tend to favor one spot for going about their business (generally in a corner).
 Investing in a small animal scoop to quickly remove the dirty matter is a wise idea, or alternatively, you could use disposable gloves and grab it with your hand.

 You should also be cleaning any water bottles or food bowls daily ideally too, especially as this is a sure-fire place for bacteria to breed.